Despite Findings Of 'Negligent' Care, ICE To Expand Troubled Calif. Detention Center

 The state of California has repeatedly clashed with the Trump administration over immigration policy.

-The office of California Senator Kamala Harris, a former Democratic presidential candidate and state attorney general, reviewed the documents obtained by NPR.
+The office of California Sen. Kamala Harris, a former Democratic presidential candidate and former state attorney general, reviewed the documents obtained by NPR.

 "It is unconscionable to subject detained persons to inhumane conditions," Harris's office said in a statement, "including issues arising from insufficient medical care as well as prolonged isolation and detention at immigrant detention facilities."